 Reducing Water Consumption Outdoors

 Consider installing a rain barrel to catch rain for your lawn and/or garden.
 Weed your garden frequently; don’t waste water on weeds!
 Mulch your plants to help retain moisture in the soil.
 Install a drip irrigation system to water your plants and flowers rather than using a garden hose.
-If you must water with a hose, don’t do it mid-day.
+If you must water with a hose, attach sprinklers for garden use and don’t do it mid-day.
 It’s not good for your plants and you’ll lose too much water to evaporation.

 Speaking of evaporation, cover your pool and/or hot tub anytime they’re not in use.
 It’s surprising how much water evaporates from such large surfaces.
 Install a timer on your lawn sprinkler system and make sure your sprinklers are positioned properly so they’re watering only your lawn, not your driveway or the street.
 Also, make sure your outdoor water connections and hoses aren’t leaking.